YanCotta/SDS-CP032-mlpaygrade/submissions/team-members/hien-nguyen/REPORT-ADV.md

 ## ✅ Week 1: Setup & Exploratory Data Analysis (EDA)

-> Answer the EDA questions provided in the project materials here.
-Focus on data quality, trends, anomalies, and relationships.

 ### 🔑 Question 1: What roles or experience levels yield the highest average salary?

 * New variable: job_type groups (Data, BI, ML, AI, Robotics, Others) is created from job_title.